Trump says no money paid to North Korea to have Otto Warmbier returned

 His parents, Fred and Cindy Warmbier, were told he had been in a coma since shortly after being sentenced.

-In February, Trump was slammed by politicians on both sides of the aisle after he absolved North Korean Kim Jong Un of blame in the death of Warmbier.
+In February, Trump was slammed by politicians on both sides of the aisle after he absolved North Korean leader Kim Jong Un of blame in Warmbier's death.
 Following a summit with Kim, Trump said at a press conference in Hanoi, Vietnam, that it "just wasn’t to (Kim's) advantage to let that happen."
 He added: "He tells me that he didn't know about it, and I will take him at his word."

 The president later tweeted that his comments had been misinterpreted and said, "Of course I hold North Korea responsible."